 This locomotive was built in 1952 by Hudswell Clarke by the National Coal Board and was employed at NCB Gawber Colliery at Barnsley.
+It remained there until the colliery closed in 1987 following a merger with nearby Wolley colliery.

 In 1949 the colliery employed 1128 underground and 297 on the surface.
 Following the miners’ strike in 1984-85 it merged with nearby Woolley Colliery but it closed completely in 1987.